Vyral/tiffany-fykes-recruiting/_drafts/q-how-do-i-find-a-referral-agent.md

 youtube_code: IvvZG9lx0dc
 ---

-{% include youtube.html %}Need to find an agent in another area for a client?
-Here’s how you do it.
+{% include youtube.html %}<center>Need to find an agent in another area for a client?
+Here’s how you do it.</center>

 When you have a client or friend in another city, state, or even country, how do you find them a real estate agent?&nbsp;